 The paper is organized as follows.
 In \Cref{sec:setting} we introduce the geometric setting of the resonators, the subwavelength problem, and the definition of the full capacitance matrix and the corresponding quasi-periodic capacitance matrix.
 In \Cref{sec:Decay_periodic} and \Cref{sec:estimate_full}, we prove the exponential decay of off-diagonal elements of the full capacitance matrix.
 In \Cref{sec:Subwavelength_capa} we further derive the capacitance matrix formulation for the subwavelength problem.
-Numerical experiments are provided in \Cref{sec:numerics} to illustrate the theoretical results and validate the tight-binding approximation.
+Numerical experiments are provided in \Cref{sec:numerics} to illustrate the theoretical results and validate the nearest-neighbor approximation.
 We also demonstrate the applicability of our approach by studying topological interface modes.
 Concluding remarks and potential extensions of the method are discussed in \Cref{sec:conclude}.
-Finally, the Appendix contains necessary preliminaries and supporting theoretical results.
+Finally, the appendices contain necessary preliminaries and some supporting theoretical results.